kvasserman/kbak/README.md

 # kbak

+**kbak** is a bash script designed to simplify creation of encrypted full and differential backups.

+Primary motivation for this tool was the need for a simple way to create differential backups of large binary files (VM disk images, for example) that can be encrypted and shipped to a cloud storage.

-**kbak** is a bash script designed to simplify creating and restoring encrypted full and differential backups.<br><br>As it is a shell script, it relies on multiple low level [tools](#credits) to do the job, but it saves you from having to remember all the parameters to all the tools you have to invoke to do the job and adds some nice [features](#features) on the top.
+As it is a shell script, it relies on multiple low level [tools](#credits) to do the heavy lifting, but it saves you from having to remember all the parameters to all the tools you have to invoke to do the job and adds some nice [features](#features) on the top.

 # Features